Son of Paleface

 “Why are we not recognized as an accomplished race?” the person asked.

-Okay…maybe it is a minority within the conservative fold who don’t understand that white people have received plenty of recognition, but it is an ingredient in a salty soup of modern conservatism; people who feel persecuted by the fact that they aren’t being recognized as Societal Masters anymore.
-But as we consider all of the accomplishments of human endeavors we have to conclude that the sources are cultural, social, and environmental, but not specific to race genetics.
+Okay…maybe it is a minority within the conservative fold who don’t understand that white people have received plenty of recognition, but it is an ingredient in a salty soup of modern conservatism: people who feel persecuted by the fact that they aren’t being recognized as society’s masters anymore.

 classroomAsian-Americans make up only 4% of our population, yet comprise 20% of the Ivy League.
 Are Asians smarter?
 Not necessarily, but, Asian culture reveres teachers and covets education.
 That is a cultural, not a racial, difference.

 Some of the fastest runners in the world are fromUsain Bolt tiny Jamaica.
-They are black, but is that why they’re fast?
+They are Black, but is that why they’re fast?
 Or is it because Jamaica has nurtured running as a sport by relentlessly focusing on its development?

 _tuscan_poppies____poppy_landscapes_italian_paintings_by_jennifer_vranes_4fc1f0fe1f075071b55cedb63f65b76fGreat painters come from Italy, not because white people paint better, but the historical tradition in Italy has encouraged and supported the arts.